lidofinance/lido-improvement-proposals/LIPS/lip-22.md

 TokenRate stores in the array all elements in the format [TokenRate + L1TimeUpgrade + L2TimeReceived], ensuring not to add elements with the same L1TimeUpgrade value.
 After this input, the array of token rates will look like this: `[{1.1, 0d, 0d+23h}, { 1.2, 1d, 2d+2h}]`.
 Considering all the logic described above and input data, it will be possible to revert only to the last element with a pause.

 #### Pause impact on protocol
 Pause won't revert the transaction and just emits an event if a token rate update is called.

-Let's check deposit/withdrawal/rate pause combinations and what impact on protocol they have.
+Here are deposit/withdrawal/rate pause combinations and what impact on protocol they have.

 | Deposit/Withdrawal Disabled | TokenRateOracle Paused| result |
 |--------|--------|--------|